 - High Line - A visit to the High Line, an elevated park that was built on a deserted train track is never a bad idea.
 You'll be treated to public art, great NYC views, yummy food, and more.

 - Heading to NYC during the holidays?
-It’s magical … before you go, make sure to check out my comprehensive guide to Christmas in New York.
-And you’ll also want to take a tour NYC’s best Christmas windows!
+It's magical ... before you go, make sure to check out my comprehensive guide to Christmas in New York.
+And you'll also want to check out the best NYC Christmas Markets take a tour of the city's iconic Christmas windows!

 Have you ever walked over the Brooklyn Bridge?